joscelino/Pesquisa_Operacional/README.md

-# Repository of Application Algorithms in Operations Research
+# Application Algorithms in Operations Research Repository

 In this repository several algorithms with solutions of problems in Operational Research were grouped.